Byzantine economy: Economic and fiscal history

+However, after the deposition of Maurice and the ascension of Phocas to the throne, the empire's financial situation worsened.
+During the final Byzantine Sassanid War, Egypt, Syria and Byzantine Mesopotamia were lost to the Persians, and these territories must have made up more than half of the empire's total revenues.
+Heraclius was able to avert bankruptcy through unprecedented borrowing from the church, substantially reducing state salaries and melting down statues in order to pay the empire's soldiers.
+Although Heraclius regained those territories following his victory in the war, the Arabs would conquer those territories a few years later.

 The Byzantine-Arab Wars reduced the territory of the Empire to a third in the 7th century and the economy slumped; in 780 the Byzantine Empire's revenues were reduced to only nomismata.
-From the 8th century onward the Empire's economy improved dramatically.
+The main reason for such a drastic decline in revenues was due to the conquest of Syria, Egypt and Africa by the Arab invaders.
+Additionally, most cities shrank, and the trade volume declined greatly.
+The revenues of the empire in the year 641 dropped to 3.7 million nomisma, and dropped further to 2 million nomisma during Constans II's reign.
+It was only from the 8th century onward the Empire's economy improved dramatically.
 This was a blessing for Byzantium in more than one way; the economy, the administration of gold coinage and the farming of the Anatolian peninsula served to meet the military's constant demands.
 Since Byzantium was in a constant state of warfare with her neighbours (even if only by raiding) the military required weapons to be manufactured by the bigger cities (such as Thessaloniki) whilst the smaller towns were subject to grain, wine and even biscuit requisitions by Imperial officers.
 Even though the soldiers' pay was minimal, large armies were a considerable strain on Byzantium.
 But soldiers were paid to serve in the army; they would in time spend the money acquiring their own goods.
 As a result, the Byzantine economy was self-sufficient, allowing it to thrive in the Dark Ages.
 The success of the Byzantine army was in no small part due to the success of her economy.